3ofcoins/chef-browser/README.md

 $ bundle install
 ```

+Note: You might have to install icu4c (MacOS) or libicu-dev (Debian/Ubuntu) to successfully install the required charlock_holmes gem.

 ## Usage

 Create a settings.rb file.
 Provide your server url, client name and the path to the client key.
 You can add additional connection options, but that's not necessary to run chef-browser properly.
 A full list of available options can be found in Ridley's [yard documentation](http://rubydoc.info/gems/ridley/Ridley/Client:initialize).